Braddon/ai-dev-tasks/architecture-aware-task-generation.md-breakdown.md

    - **Security Tests**: Validate security measures and authentication flows
    - **Error Handling Tests**: Test edge cases and error scenarios

-### Phase 5: File Structure and Documentation
+### Phase 4: File Structure and Documentation
 8. **File Identification**: Based on the architecture and tasks, identify all files that need to be created or modified
 9. **Generate Final Output**: Create the comprehensive task list with proper structure

 ## Component Breakdown Questions

-Before generating tasks, ask the user to provide detailed information for each major component:
+Before generating tasks, ensure the following detailed information is available for each major component:

 ### For Frontend Components:
 - Component name and file location